tap52384/giglife-frontend/NOTES.md

 # https://tailwindcss.com/docs/installation/using-vite
 # shadcn was recommended by ChatGPT, so we will use that for components
 # https://ui.shadcn.com
-npm install tailwindcss @tailwindcss/vite react-router-dom npm install -D @types/node
+npm install -D @types/node @tailwindcss/postcss autoprefixer postcss tailwindcss @tailwindcss/vite
+npm install react-router-dom

 # To start the local server for testing your changes live in the Vite app
 npm run dev